skhabiri/skhabiri.github.io/_posts/2020-11-18-Classification-of-Imbalanced-Dataset-provided-by-Bridges-to-Prosperity-(B2P)-and-FastAPI-Framework-deployment-to-AWS-Elastic-Beanstalk.md

 An overall architecture of this work is presented in teh following diagram.
+The deployed app is available [here](https://b2p.skhabiri.com)

 <img src= "../assets/img/post3/post3_b2p_architecture.png">